Estimated reading time: 17 minutes

-All things that it achieves for a child may be far more successful through other means.
+Everything it achieves for a child may be far more successful through other means.

-The growing of cash values of having the coverage in place, all those things can be better served by opening a savings account for them and putting those premiums in there instead.
+The growing cash values of having the coverage in place, all those things can be better served by opening a savings account for them and putting those premiums in there instead.

 Because there’s no immediate need, other than if you need some financial help if your child were to pass away, maybe pay for their final expenses, their funeral.